-1 Areas more than 1⁄4 of a mile from an RPP Area must form a new area.
+&lt;sup>1 Areas more than 1⁄2 of a mile from an RPP Area must form a new area.
 New areas are required by Section 905 to have at least one mile of street frontage, 250 signatures or signatures from 50% of the addresses in the area, and a planning study to establish the need for a new area.

-To follow the recommendations outlined to the Dogpatch Neighborhood Parking Plan, SFMTA is not making extensions to RPP Area EE.
-Additionally, in rare situations, negotiations between a property owner and a nearby neighborhood may lead to a building being deemed ineligible for RPP even though it is on a block with RPP regulations.
+In rare situations, negotiations between a property owner and a nearby neighborhood may lead to a building being deemed ineligible for RPP even though it is on a block with RPP regulations.